 Stagecoach property owners approve water wells, chickens and horses

-STAGECOACH — With strong voter participation of 67 percent, property owners in Stagecoach recently approved four covenant amendments.
+STAGECOACH — With strong voter participation of 67%, property owners in Stagecoach recently approved four covenant amendments.

 Seeking to change current prohibitions, the amendments allow for the drilling of water wells by current individual property owners, the keeping of chickens, horses and pack animals and allow for the parking of one trailer outside of an enclosed space.